What security obligations are imposed on data controllers and data processors?

 - processes to regularly test and assess the system to ensure continued security.

-The Austrian Data Protection Act (Datenschutzgesetz - DSG ) sets the additional requirement that employers (and other data controllers/processors) contractually commit their employees to ensure data secrecy and process personal data for specific purposes only.
-This is usually done through a short confidentiality and data secrecy agreement that is signed by each employee.
+The Austrian Data Protection Act (Datenschutzgesetz - DSG ) sets the additional requirement that employers (and other data controllers/processors) contractually commit their employees to ensure data secrecy and process personal data for specific purposes only, and only transfer data as directed by the employer.
+This is usually done through a short confidentiality and data secrecy agreement that is signed by each employee (DSG, Sec.
+6).

 While Austria does not currently have special security requirements specific to HR data, the Austrian legislator is regularly passing special data protection and data security provisions for certain areas.
 It is expected that specific data protection rules will follow for the processing of HR data.